fukangwei/New_Blog_MarkDown/软件与硬件问题/Python问题总结.md

 import serial
 ​
 ser = serial.Serial()
 ser.port = 3  # serial port
 ser.baudrate = 115200  # set baudrate 115200
 ser.timeout = 60  # timeout 60 second
 ser.open()  # open serial port
 ​
 while True:
     ser.write('l')  # send '1' to port to get light
     light = ser.read(4)
     print "light", light
 ```

-in this code，I tried to open port `COM4`，I already check this port is available and I already tried another port but it not worked any port.
-Am I using wrong port？or something？
+in this code, I tried to open port `COM4`, I already check this port is available and I already tried another port but it not worked any port.
+Am I using wrong port? or something?
-&emsp;&emsp;`Answer`：Does the port even exist?
+&emsp;&emsp;`Answer`: Does the port even exist?
 Maybe there is something already connected to it.
 If you ran the program before and the serial port didn't close correctly that old program may still be connected to it.
 If it doesn't exist then you will have to use a program to create a virtual serial port.

 ### TypeError: a bytes-like object is required, not str